Amaranthus caudatus: Cultivation

 The crop is planted by transfer, with the help of seedlings in fields or by direct drilling at the beginning of the rainy season.
 They are cut at a height of 10 to 55 cm and the cultivation practices are similar to those of corn: ear emergence, two-stage fertilization and weed control.
 In the Andes of Peru, Bolivia, Ecuador and Argentina, the plant is grown in the traditional way on non-irrigated land without fertilizers.
 The seeds are very small, so soil preparation is important, such as breaking up of clods and shaking up.
 It is recommended to plough the soil, harrow and make furrows either in the traditional way with a yoke or by machine.

 Weed control takes place manually with pricking out.
 In the absence of rain, irrigation is necessary every 30 days and especially in flowering and grain filling stages.
 Harvesting is done before full maturity of the plant.
 In this process, the plants are cut 50 cm above the ground.
 They are collected in furrows until they dry and then hit with sticks.
 In this process, they are placed on clothing or tamped floors for threshing and sieved so that the seeds can be separated from the dead leaves.
 Improvement of cultivation consists in proper soil preparation and direct sowing of selected seeds at a density of 4 to 6 kg/ha in 80 cm wide furrows, using fertilizers according to the nutrient content of the soil.
-The yield varies between 2000 and 5000 kg/ha in Peru and 900 to 4000 kg/ha in Ecuador.
+The yield varies between 2,000 and 5,000 kg/ha in Peru and 900 to 4,000 kg/ha in Ecuador.

+In indigenous agriculture, A. cruentus is the Central American counterpart to South American A. caudatus.